sachdevs/animalchess/README.md

 - you're missing gitignore -> oops
 - you've bad code -> pls dont read it i swear i normally write better
 - you've bugs -> my bad pls submit PR and ill merge it
-- have you any live version? -> nah i just use a temp AWS box.
-Dont really want to publish it's IP :')
+- have you any live version? -> nah i just use a temp free heroku thing.
+Dont really want to publish it's public dns :').
+I recommend go deploy it to some AWS box and run it there for you and your homies.